-"Nestled in Cannes' Un Certain Regard outside of the Competition.
+"Nestled in Cannes' Un Certain Regard section was the best film to be screened outside of the Competition.
 Fire Will Come is a major step forward for Galician director Oliver Laxe.
 His third feature tells the story of a middle-aged man (soft-spoken nonprofessional Amador Arias) released from prison after serving a sentence for arson.
 He returns to live with his mother in the countryside, but his presence causes unease for those that remember the damage of his crime.
 Pastoral scenes are familiar but beautifully rendered.
-The drama is mostly interior, and the local population is skeptical but also touchingly empathetic as the introverted protagonist attempts to reintegrate into society.
+The drama is mostly interior. and the local population is skeptical but also touchingly empathetic as the introverted protagonist attempts to reintegrate into society.